Natural Resources Strategy - Collaborative Leadership

 - Public input has been solicited on the Mineral Resources Act and on Sunday hunting.
 Consultations on the Mineral Resources Act closed on February 2, 2015.
 Opinions are being welcomed on the Sunday hunting ban until April 10, 2015.
 See website at https://novascotia.ca/natr/hunt/sunday/.

-- The Department of Natural Resources and Ducks Unlimited have launched a review of the partnership between The Shubenacadie Provincial Wildlife Park and the Ducks Unlimited’s Greenwing Legacy Interpretive Centre in an effort to improve synergies and efficiencies.
+- The Department of Lands and Forestry and Ducks Unlimited have launched a review of the partnership between The Shubenacadie Provincial Wildlife Park and the Ducks Unlimited’s Greenwing Legacy Interpretive Centre in an effort to improve synergies and efficiencies.